DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-01 Environmental Artist Meeting.md

 ![](<../../../_Meta/Attachments/Pasted image 20250801155448.png>)

 - Chandelier (Refs in the Miro board)
 	- Just make the metal part, we'll place
 - Individual book (Open AND Closed)
 	- Lowkey, can we just take one of the books from the existing pile?
 - Wall lantern (Refs in the Miro board)
 - Seating stool (Refs in the Miro board)
 - Tapestry (banner hell)

+#### Things that Are Already Done

 > Go down the list of items in the ClickUp to see what needs to be done by the new members.

+Rae has already made:
-- vials + holder, bottles, cauldron from Rae
+- vials + vial holder
+- bottles
+- cauldron

+Kiana has already made a couple items, but I need to ask her

 ### Play the Game Real Quick

 > Here, we're going to play through the game real quick to see what other items for sure need new models / need a placeholder real quick.

-##### Walls could be better
+##### Walls Could Be Better
 - Wall lanterns
 - Windows
 	- Hole punched in the wall